We (2018 film)

 We (Wij) is a 2018 drama film written, directed and co-produced by Rene Eller.
 The movie was released on January 27, 2018, at the International Film Festival Rotterdam.

 Plot

 A group of eight youthful friends (four male and four female) decide to find new ways to entertain themselves during the summertime while not in school.
 They allow their sexual curiosity to run freely and engage in several explicit sexual games involving explicit sex with each other and in groups.
 As the group experiments with their newly discovered freedom and in the absence of parental control or norms, some of their sexually oriented exploits become both irresponsible and dangerous to the people they encounter.
-Four of the youths recount what happened during their trial after they have been apprehended for the death of a innocent person who was unknowingly the victim of one of their sexual pranks.
+Four of the youths recount what happened during their trial after they have been apprehended for the death of an innocent person who was unknowingly the victim of one of their sexual pranks.